How to Connect to SharePoint Online using CSOM PowerShell?

 How to Get All Available Methods and Properties of SharePoint Online Objects?

-While Microsoft docs serve as an authentic source, you can use SharePoint Online Client Browser as it’s a great tool to explore objects in CSOM.
+While Microsoft Docs serves as an authentic source, you can use SharePoint Online Client Browser as it’s a great tool to explore objects in CSOM.

 Last but not least: SharePoint Patterns and Practices (PnP) contains a library of PowerShell cmdlets that allows you to perform complex operations with one single cmdlet.